• FREE Delivery Mainland UK Exclusions Apply*

 More key features include:

-- Circuit breaker cuts off electricity system when overloaded
+• A circuit breaker cuts off the electricity system when overloaded

 Browse our wide collection of generators for home backup here, from a range of reputable brands including Senci, Pramac, Champion and Bluetti.